lightvector/KataGo/README.md

 ## Where To Download Stuff
 You can download precompiled executables for KataGo on the [releases page](https://github.com/lightvector/KataGo/releases) for Windows and Linux.

 You can download a few selected neural nets from the [releases page](https://github.com/lightvector/KataGo/releases) or download additional other neural nets from [here](https://d3dndmfyhecmj0.cloudfront.net/g170/index.html)).
 There are two different model formats, indicated by ".txt.gz" versus ".bin.gz".
-Starting with v1.3.3, KataGo is moving to ".bin.gz" which is a binary format that is a little smaller on disk and faster to load. ".bin.gz" files will only work with v1.3.3 and later, but v1.3.3 and later can still load all earlier formats.

-**See sections below, particularly "How To Use" and "Tuning for Performance" sections below for how to use KataGo and things you may want to do before actually using KataGo.**

-**If using the OpenCL version, KataGo will need to tune itself the first time it starts - try running the `benchmark` command described below.**
+This was due to a model format change starting with v1.3.3 - recent versions of KataGo support both but the latter will be both smaller on disk and faster to load.

 ## Setting Up and Running KataGo
-KataGo implements just a GTP engine - GTP is a simple text protocol that Go software uses to communicate with engines.
+KataGo implements just a GTP engine, which is a simple text protocol that Go software uses.
 It does NOT have a graphical interface on its own.
-So generally, you will want to use KataGo along with a GUI or analysis program, such as [Lizzie](https://github.com/featurecat/lizzie) or [Sabaki](https://sabaki.yichuanshen.de/).
-Both of these programs also support KataGo's score estimates and visualization as well.
+So generally, you will want to use KataGo along with a GUI or analysis program.
+A few of them bundle KataGo in their download so that you can get everything from one place rather than downloading separately and managing the file paths and commands.

-**Warning: the version of KataGo packaged directly with Lizzie is not the newest.
-The net in the 0.7.3 release is good, but not the strongest, and as KataGo updates in the future, more features may be added that aren't supported by the Lizzie-packaged versoin.
-Download a newer version of both the net and executable from the [releases page](https://github.com/lightvector/KataGo/releases).**
+### GUIs
+This is by no means a complete list - there are lots of things out there.
+But, writing as of 2020, a few of the easier and/or popular ones might be:

+* [KaTrain](https://github.com/sanderland/katrain) - KaTrain might be the easiest to set up for non-technical users, offering an all-in-one package (no need to download KataGo separately!), modified-strength bots for weaker players, and good analysis features.
+* [Lizzie](https://github.com/featurecat/lizzie) - Lizzie is very popular for running long interactive analyses and visualizing them as they happen.
+Lizzie also offers an all-in-one package.
+However keep mind that KataGo's OpenCL version may take quite a while to tune and load on the very first startup as described [here](#opencl-vs-cuda), and Lizzie does a poor job of displaying this progress as it happens.
+And in case of an actual error or failure, Lizzie's interface is not the best at explaining these errors and will appear to hang forever.
+The version of KataGo packaged with Lizzie is quite strong but might not always be the newest or strongest, so once you have it working, you may want to download KataGo and a newer network from [releases page](https://github.com/lightvector/KataGo/releases) and replace Lizzie's versions with them.
+* [q5Go](https://github.com/bernds/q5Go) and [Sabaki](https://sabaki.yichuanshen.de/) are general SGF editors and GUIs that support KataGo, including KataGo's score estimation, and many high-quality features.

+Generally, for GUIs that don't offer an all-in-one package, you will need to download KataGo (or any other Go engine of your choice!) and tell the GUI the proper command line to run to invoke your engine, with the proper file paths involved.
+See [How To Use](#how-to-use) below for details on KataGo's command line interface.

 ### Windows and Linux

 KataGo currently officially supports both Windows and Linux, with [precompiled executables provided each release](https://github.com/lightvector/KataGo/releases).
 Not all different OS versions and compilers have been tested, so if you encounter problems, feel free to open an issue.
 KataGo can also of course be compiled from source on Windows via MSVC on Windows or on Linux via usual compilers like g++, documented further down.

-### Installing via HomeBrew (MacOS)
+### MacOS
 The community also provides KataGo packages for [Homebrew](https://brew.sh) on MacOS - releases there may lag behind official releases slightly.

 Use `brew install katago`.
 The latest config files and networks are installed in KataGo's `share` directory.
 Find them via `brew list --verbose katago`.
 A basic way to run katago will be `katago gtp -config $(brew list --verbose katago | grep gtp) -model $(brew list --verbose katago | grep .gz | head -1)`.
 You should choose the Network according to the release notes here and customize the provided example config as with every other way of installing KataGo.